noirofficial/noir/doc/README.md

 Running
 ---------------------
-The following are some helpful notes on how to run Zcoin on your native platform.
+The following are some helpful notes on how to run Zoin on your native platform.

 ### Unix